 Evaluation of Undergraduate Transfer Credit from Domestic Institutions

-Students who have completed post-secondary work in the United States may be eligible to receive transfer credit toward their AUM baccalaureate degree if that institution was regionally accredited -as recognized by the American Council on Education- when the coursework was completed.
+Students who have completed post-secondary work in the United States may be eligible to receive transfer credit toward their AUM baccalaureate degree if that institution was regionally accredited -as recognized by the U.S. Department of Education- when the coursework was completed.

 Important Aspects of Transfer Credit

 - Not all courses will qualify for credit.

 - Transfer courses that closely match the descriptions of courses taught at AUM will generally transfer as direct course equivalency credits.

 - Transfer courses that do not have direct course equivalents at AUM will transfer as elective credits within the appropriate academic discipline or as general educational elective credits.
 General education elective credits will apply only toward the total number of credits required for graduation, but not toward fulfilling core or major requirements.